Regular theory in complex braid groups: Degrees, codegrees and isodiscriminantality

 \section{Degrees, codegrees and isodiscriminantality}

-No exceptional badly-generated group other than $G_{31}$ and $G_{22}$ admit a regular embedding inside a well-generated group.
+No exceptional badly-generated group other than $G_{31}$ and $G_{22}$ admits a regular embedding inside a well-generated group.
 However, the preceding sections can still be used for more than these two groups.
 For instance, $G_7$ has the same degrees and codegrees as the group $G(12,2,2)$, which is a member of the infinite series.
 By Section 4, we know that our theorem holds for $G(12,2,2)$.
 Here we show that this is sufficient to show that it also holds for $G_7$.

 \spa\begin{prop} Let $W,W'$ be two irreducible complex reflection groups having the same degrees and codegrees.
-If $(A)$ (resp. $(B)$) holds for $W$, then it also holds for $W'$. \end{prop} \begin{proof} The main tool for this proof is the classification of all the pairs irreducible groups having the same degrees and codegrees.
+If $(A)$ (resp. $(B)$) holds for $W$, then it also holds for $W'$. \end{prop} \begin{proof} The main tool for this proof is the classification of all the pairs of irreducible groups having the same degrees and codegrees.
 This classification is easy by direct inspection of the degrees and codegrees of each irreducible group, and summarized by the following lemma: \begin{lem} The only pairs of irreducible complex reflection groups having same degrees and codegrees are

-We could also include $G(2,2,3)\leftrightarrow G(1,1,4),~~ G(3,3,2)\leftrightarrow G(1,1,3)$ and $G(2,1,2)\leftrightarrow G(4,4,2)$, but these pairs are moreover isomorphic as complex reflection groups. \end{lem} Each of these pairs are pairs of isodiscriminantal groups (cf \cite[Chapter 6.6]{lehrertaylor} and \cite{othess}) having a center of the same order (this last point is obvious as the cardinality of the center is the gcd of the degrees).
+We could also include $G(2,2,3)\leftrightarrow G(1,1,4),~~ G(3,3,2)\leftrightarrow G(1,1,3)$ and $G(2,1,2)\leftrightarrow G(4,4,2)$, but these pairs are moreover isomorphic as complex reflection groups. \end{lem} Each of these pairs are pairs of isodiscriminantal groups.
+This is proven in general for Shephard groups in \cite[Theorem 2.25]{orliksoldiscri}.
+The remaining cases are groups of rank 2, which are studied in \cite[Section 2]{bannai}: for each irreducible group of rank 2 a system of basic invariants is given, associated with the corresponding discriminant.
+Also, since the cardinality of the center of a complex reflection group is the gcd of its degrees, two groups sharing the same degrees both have centers of the same cardinality.